 We recommend you check your hospital's website in the first instance.

-If you can't get through, you should contact PALS (the "Patient Advice and Liaison Service") via the hospital website.
+If you can't get the information you need, you should contact PALS (the "Patient Advice and Liaison Service") via the hospital website.

-Unfortunately we do not deal with any of the above as we are busy with our own work.
-If you contact us we will redirect you to the hospital.
+Unfortunately we do not deal with any of the above hospital matters as we are busy with our own work.
+If you contact us about any of the above we will redirect you to call the hospital Patient Helpdesk.

 COVID Advice (unless you're ill)

-Your GP surgery does not offer advice on measures to take to keep safe / impact on your work / how to obtain a test / who is considered to be at higher risk / concerns about being in contact with cases or suspected cases.
+Your GP surgery does not offer advice on measures to take to keep safe / impact on your work / how to obtain a test / who is considered to be at higher risk / concerns about being in contact with cases or suspected cases / vaccinations done abroad.
 Queries relating to these will be redirected to the Government Coronavirus Website.

 If you are concerned you may have coronavirus, please contact NHS 111 online in the first instance.

 It is important that you let us know if you are unable to make your appointment.
 This will allow that appointment to be offered to another patient.

 Unfortunately we find that several hundred appointments are wasted each month due to patients failing to let us know.
 That is equivalent to more than one doctor or nurse.